Palace of Justice siege: Day one: 6 November

 On 6 November 1985, at 11:35 a.m., three vehicles holding 35 guerrillas (25 men and 10 women) stormed the Palace of Justice of Colombia, entering through the basement.
 Meanwhile, another group of guerrillas disguised as civilians took over the first floor and the main entrance.
 The guerrillas killed security guards Eulogio Blanco and Gerardo Díaz Arbeláez and building manager Jorge Tadeo Mayo Castro.

-Jorge Medina, a witness located in the basement at the start of the siege, said that "suddenly, the guerrillas entered the basement in a truck.
+Jorge Medina, a witness present in the basement at the start of the siege, said that "suddenly, the guerrillas entered the basement in a truck.
 They opened fire with their machine guns against everyone who was there".
 The official report judged that the guerrillas planned the takeover operation to be a 'bloody takeover'.
 According to these official sources the guerrillas "set out to shoot indiscriminately and detonate building-shaking bombs while chanting M19-praising battle cries."

 The M-19 lost one guerrilla and a nurse during the initial raid on the building.
-After the guerrillas had neutralised the security personnel guarding the building, they installed armed posts at strategic places, such as the stairs and the fourth floor.
+After the guerrillas had killed the security personnel guarding the building, they installed armed posts at strategic places, such as the stairs and the fourth floor.
 A group of guerrillas led by Commander Luis Otero got to the fourth floor and kidnapped the President of the Supreme Court, Chief Justice Alfonso Reyes Echandía.

 In the meantime, many hostages took refuge in empty offices on the first floor, where they hid until around 2 pm.
 The assailants took 300 people hostage, including the 24 justices and 20 other judges.
-The first hostage the guerrilla group asked for was the Supreme Court Justice and President of the Constitutional Court, then called Sala Constitucional, Manuel Gaona Cruz, who was in charge of delivering the opinion of the court with regard to the constitutionality of the extradition treaty between Colombia and the United States.
+The first hostage the group asked for was the Supreme Court Justice and President of the Constitutional Court, then called Sala Constitucional, Manuel Gaona Cruz, who was in charge of delivering the opinion of the court with regard to the constitutionality of the extradition treaty between Colombia and the United States.
 About three hours after the initial seizure, army troops rescued about 200 hostages from the lower three floors of the building; the surviving gunmen and remaining hostages occupied the upper two floors.